 For video and audio files that appear inline, students have controls for play, pause, and volume control.
 For video files, students can view the video in full screen.

-For media files that appear as attachments, students access the menu and select Preview File or Download File.
+For media files that appear as attachments, students access the menu and select Preview File or Download Original File.
 Instructors have the additional options of move, edit, and delete.

 You can add a time limit to an assignment in the Ultra Course View.
 A time limit can keep students on track and focused on the assignment because each person has a limited amount of time to submit.
 The assignment attempts are saved and submitted automatically when time is up.